dee912/project-1/README.md

     }
 ```

-* For the tunnel I hit another bug which was when PAC-MAN walked throught the tunnel on either end he would end up stuck in the wall on the opposite side or he would'nt walk throught at all
+* For the tunnel I hit another bug which was when PAC-MAN walked through the tunnel on either end he would end up stuck in the wall on the opposite side or he wouldn't walk through at all
-* So to resolve this I made it possible for PAC-MAN to move even thought the next block would be a wall and then just reset his position immidently, this made for a smooth transition that looked as though he was just walking through.
+* So to resolve this I made it possible for PAC-MAN to move even though the next block would be a wall and then just reset his position immediately, this made for a smooth transition that looked as though he was just walking through.

 ```JavaScript
     //tunnel at centre of the map